MidnightsFX/excraft/README.txt

 Standalone source installation
 ==============================

-Windows: "gradlew setupDecompWorkspace"
+Windows: "gradle setupDecompWorkspace"
-Linux/Mac OS: "./gradlew setupDecompWorkspace"
+Linux/Mac OS: "gradle setupDecompWorkspace"

-For eclipse, run "gradlew eclipse" (./gradlew eclipse if you are on Mac/Linux) switch your workspace to /eclipse/
+For eclipse, run "gradle eclipse" switch your workspace to /eclipse/
 OR
 Open IDEA, and import project.
 Select your build.gradle file and have it import.
+"gradle genIntellijRuns"
-"gradlew genIntellijRuns" (./gradlew genIntellijRuns if you are on Mac/Linux) Restart Intellij
+Restart Intellij

-If at any point you are missing libraries in your IDE run "gradlew --refresh-dependencies" to refresh the local cache.
+If at any point you are missing libraries in your IDE run "gradle --refresh-dependencies" to refresh the local cache.
 When adding or updating dependencies also run "setupDevWorkspace"